mvillafranca98/desc-vlm2/README.md

 See `LANCEDB_INTEGRATION.md` for detailed setup instructions.

-**Note**: Langfuse credentials are provided for this project.
-For production use, get your own from https://cloud.langfuse.com and https://cloud.lancedb.com
+**Note**:
+- The `.env` file is in `.gitignore` and will NOT be committed to git
+- `.env.example` is a template that IS committed (safe to share)
+- Get your own credentials from https://cloud.langfuse.com, https://cloud.lancedb.com, and https://platform.openai.com/api-keys

 ### 4. Reference Faces (Optional)